dhershman1/octoris/notes/core.md

 I will move this over to the middleware markdown once I get to the point where I am ready to expand upon it!

-Quick side theory for the use helpers:
+~~Quick side theory for the use helpers:~~ I actually don't think I want to do things this way as its bad and not true form functional.
+Leaving it here for now

 ```js
 const octoris = require('octoris')